ashaduri/gsmartcontrol/gsmartcontrol/README.txt

 Features

-Automatically report and hilight any abnormal SMART information.
+Automatically report and highlight any abnormal SMART information.

 Ability to enable / disable SMART.